 There’s lots more to see and try from the big four: Yamaha, Suzuki, Honda, and Kawasaki.
 From the adventure bikes like the new Yamaha Tenere 700, Honda’s updated Africa Twin now with automatic (DCT) transmission, and Suzuki’s new V-Strom 650XT Adventure, to the return of the Suzuki Katana, there seems to be more motorcycles than ever to choose from.

-With six more cities to visit in 2020, you still have time to check out the Progressive International Motorcycle Show.
+With six more cities to visit, you still have time to check out the Progressive International Motorcycle Show.
 Find out which manufacturers will be in a city near you, as it does change from city to city.
-Check the complete schedule here and use code WRN20 to save $3 off admission.
 If you go, please post a photo of your favorite bikes and products for women and use the hashtag #WomenRidersNowIMSFave.